 - In one episode there's a group of colonists who had too few people to successfully build a colony, so instead of sex the went the cloning route.
-Now due to replective fading they can't do that any more, so they steal DNA from people on the Enterprise.
+Now due to replicative fading they can't do that any more, so they steal DNA from people on the Enterprise.
 The resolution is that they marry their cousins from Oireland IN SPACE!.

-- In another episode a world where all the remaining adults are sterile, and steal the kids from the Enterprise to be their next generation (no pun intended).
+- In another episode there's a world where all the remaining adults are sterile, and steal the kids from the Enterprise to be their next generation (no pun intended).
 Turns out this world's impressive tech was what was causing the sterility, ensuring the children would become sterile in due time.

 - Earth: Final Conflict: The Companions are sterile; Zo'or is the last one to have been born.

 - In Lost, women who conceive on the island cannot give birth there.
 Those who try all die.
 It turns out that the island's electromagnetism sets off an immune response that attacks the fetus, killing both mother and child.

 - The Outer Limits (1995) revival episode "Dark Rain" concerns a future where chemical warfare has left most of humanity sterile.
-The rare viable pregnancies are sought out by the government and confined to hospitals so the newborns can be seized as wards of the state.
+The rare women wits viable pregnancies are sought out by the government and confined to hospitals so the newborns can be seized as wards of the state.